sijirama/accord/BUGTRACKER.md

 - your POST request to make a new message is not doing anything bruh

-- when deploying add a new env to your prod variables called NEXT_PUBLIC_SITE_URL and add your domain there.
+- when deploying add a new env to your prod variables called NEXT_PUBLIC_SITE_URLcreateChannelu add your domain there.